+When you’re hiring your first employee, you might not know how much you should pay them.
 Deciding how much to pay your employees is a balancing act – you want to offer enough to attract top talent, but you don’t want to pay more than the job is worth to you.
-Like any other business expense, you want to get a return on the investment you’re making in your new employee.
+Like any other business expense, you want to get a good return on the investment you’re making in your new employee.

 Know What You’re Hiring For

-Before you set a salary or hourly rate for a new employee, know what you’re hiring them for.
-Start by writing a strong job description to outline exactly what you expect your new employee to do.
+Before you set a salary or hourly rate for a new employee, know what role you expect them to play in your company.
+Start by writing a detailed job description to outline precisely what you expect your new employee to do.

 Set a Range

-When you decide to hire a new employee, you should set a wage range beforehand so you know the most you’re willing to pay and the least you can pay.
-Determining a range combines what the job is worth to you with what the market demands.
+Set a pay range before you start the hiring process, so you know the most you’re willing to pay and the least you can pay.
+Look at what the job is worth to you and what the market demands.

-When you’re deciding how much to pay a new employee, ask yourself how much value will be added to your company because of the new position.
+Ask yourself how much value the new position will add to your company.
 Your answer will be the most you’re willing to pay your new employee.

 If you’re hiring a salesperson, the answer is easy.
-A salesperson brings in revenue, so make sure they’re bringing in enough revenue to at least cover their salary.
+A salesperson brings in revenue, so make sure they’re bringing in enough income to at least cover their salary.

 If you’re hiring administrative or support staff, it might be a little harder to answer the question, so the question changes a little bit.
 It’s no longer “How much value will my new employee add to my company?”
-The new question is “How much can my new employee save me?”
+Instead ask, “How much money can my new employee save me?”

 Market rates set your candidates’ expectations.
-They’ll expect you to pay at least the market rate, unless you can provide good benefits.
+They’ll expect you to pay at least the average market salary unless you can also provide excellent benefits.

-You can find market rates by using sites like Salary.com or PayScale.
-These sites allow you to search by job title and location.
-Being able to search by location is especially important because the market rate for a position in California is going to be vastly different than the rate in Georgia.
-In Georgia, the market rate for a position in Atlanta is going to be different than the rate in Evans.
+You can find market rates by using sites like Salary.com or PayScale, which will allow you to search by job title and location.
+Being able to search by location is especially important because the market rate for a position in California may be vastly different than in Georgia.
+In Georgia, the average salary for a job in Atlanta is going to be different than in Evans.

-By determining the going rate in your area, you’ll learn the high, low, and average wage, and you’ll have a better idea of what potential candidates expect.
+By determining the average rate in your area, you’ll have a better idea of what potential candidates expect you to offer.

 When you’re hiring a new employee, make sure to plan for the future.
-Ideally, you’re hiring someone who will stick with your company long-term, so plan for their benefits, raises, and bonuses and make sure they’ll fit in your budget.
+Ideally, you’re hiring someone who will stick with your company long-term, so plan for their benefits, raises, and bonuses to make sure everything will fit in your budget.
 Read also: How to Set a Budget for Your Small Business